Ngā Tohu Harkness ki Aotearoa

 Where can I go?

 Fellows are expected to be based at a government agency, university, research institute or ‘think tank’ for a significant part of their stay in the US.
-Applicants are asked to provide a letter of invitation from a potential host organisation at the time of their application, or an exchange of emails indicating support from a potential host agency.
-It is also anticipated that during their time in the US, Fellows will travel outside of their ‘home base’ to other parts of the USA.
+Applicants are asked to outline their ideas for a potential host organisation at the time of application, and any correspondence they have had with potential hosts which indicates an interest in, or openness to, hosting them.
+It is also anticipated that during their time in the US, Fellows will travel outside of their ‘home base’ to other parts of the US.

 How long can I stay?